avatar

-I am a Ph.D. student in the Department of Computer Sciences at the University of Wisconsin–Madison, advised by Prof. Paris Koutris.
+I am a Ph.D. student in the Department of Computer Sciences at the University of Wisconsin–Madison, advised by Prof. Paraschos Koutris.

 My research primarily focuses on database theory, with a strong interest in applying theoretical insights to practical system design.
 Beyond databases, I am also interested in traditional systems topics such as operating systems and distributed systems.